Australian State and Territory Budget insights 2025-2026

 As each State and Territory prepares to unveil its fiscal plans, we are dedicated to providing you with insightful tax updates so that you are equipped to navigate the tax landscape.
 As they are released, we will prepare summaries of the key revenue related aspects of each budget, including the forecasts, policy announcements and the main changes to State or Territory tax measures.

-The New South Wales State Budget for 2025-26 will be handed down on Tuesday, 24 June 2025.
-Our insights will be available here following the announcement.
+The 2025 New South Wales Budget was handed down on Tuesday, 24 June 2025.
+Our insights will be available shortly.

 Rachael Cullen